Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-04-edit-course-name.md

 ## Alternative procedures

-2.1 Nothing changes \
-5.1 No toast message appears \
+4.1: Hit the cancel button: \
-5.2 A toast message appears which contains that there was an error updating the name \
+    4.1.1 A feedback toast message appears which contains that course name was not updated \
-6.1 The old course name is displayed
+    4.1.2 The course name was not updated in the view and the input field disappears

 ## Criticality

 Medium